 For those who claim five to nine years of work experience, pay on average amounts to $62K per year.
 The greater proportion of employees (38 percent) report 10-19 years of experience and bring home median pay of $63K annually.

 By state, National Park Service Park employees make the most in Florida, earning $80K per year on average.

 Bringing in the most money are Ecologists — their earnings average about $75K annually.
 Government Program Managers are a close second at approximately $67K along with Biologists (around $51K).

 Certifications and Degrees

 National Park Service Park compensates Bachelor's Degree-holders the most at $90K per year.

 In this position, it pays to have Project Management in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $78K annually.
 A skill that is commonly seen around here is Program Management; approximately one in five deem it necessary for work.

 Benefits and Perks

-More than half of workers receive paid vacation from National Park Service Park, and a majority of respondents receive paid sick leave.
-The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a defined benefit retirement plan.
-A strong majority of employees receive health insurance, and more than two-fifths of workers get dental coverage.
-Advantages of working here also include a casual working environment, flexible hours, life insurance, and a defined benefit retirement plan.
+The larger part of respondents receive paid vacation from National Park Service Park, and the larger part of survey participants receive paid sick leave.
+Workers can easily stock up on retirement savings by participating in several options such as a 401(k) plan and a defined benefit retirement plan.
+For a fair number of workers, benefits include health insurance, and roughly one-half have dental coverage as a benefit.
+The company also dishes out perks such as a casual working environment, life insurance, flexible hours, and a defined benefit retirement plan.